Tortola

 Tortola and Road Town

-Measuring 11 miles long and 3 miles wide, Tortola is the most-visited of the BVIs by far.
-Its capital city, Road Town, contains major government offices and the majority of shops and restaurants in the BVIs.
+Measuring 11 miles long and 3 miles wide, Tortola is the most-visited of the BVI by far.
+Its capital city, Road Town, contains major government offices and the majority of shops and restaurants in the BVI.
 Tortola also has almost a dozen beaches.

 Road Town's sheltered harbor is always yacht-filled.
 In fact, with over a thousand sailboats available for charter, Tortola is considered the bareboat sailing capital of the Caribbean, if not the world.